mellora/Scripts/README.md

-# Test_Scripts
+# Test Scripts
-Scripts that I have written as a testing ground for automating tasks.
+Repository  comprized of miscellaneous scripts I have written for simple tasks and testing purposes.